EspecNorthAmerica/ChamberConnectLibrary/controllerinterface.md

 Functions used to retrieve information from the controller.

 ## get_alarm_status()
-Get allarms codes from chamber.
-Here alarms code description for the SCP220:
+Get alarms codes from chamber.
+Here alarms code description for the SCP220/P300 controllers:

    | #  | Description                          |
    |----|--------------------------------------|